A.D.H.D. Just Doesn’t Add Up!

 - Continues having problems doing near-work despite an increase in the ability to concentrate after taking medication

-Come learn how to separate vision problems from A.D.D.
+Come learn how to separate vision problems from A.D.H.D.
 For parents, teachers, professionals, counselors and all who deal with children that exhibit these behaviors.

 Nancy Guenthner, OD, FCOVD